pius3042/courser/README.md

 git clone <repository-url>
 cd uniport-course-registration
 npm install
-npm run setup
 ```

-The setup script will:
-- Create necessary environment files
-- Connect to MongoDB
-- Seed the database with sample data
-- Create default admin and student accounts

 2. **Configure environment variables:**
 Create a `.env.local` file in the root directory: